-The Targeted Charging Review (TCR) changes will soon come into effect, starting with distribution charges in April 2022 and followed by transmission charges in April 2023.
+The Targeted Charging Review (TCR) changes will continue coming into effect, with transmission charges in April 2023.

 We look at how these changes will impact consumers and how we can help businesses to prepare.

-Subject to Ofgem consultation, from April 2022 for DUoS and April 2023 for TNUoS a proportion of your DUoS and TNUoS charges will be based on a series of fixed charging bands.
+Subject to Ofgem consultation, from April 2023 a proportion of your TNUoS charges will be based on a series of fixed charging bands.

 The band you are placed into will depend on your average annual consumption for non-half hourly (NHH) sites or average capacity for half-hourly (HH) sites, calculated over the two year period from October 2018 to September 2020.

-TNUoS charges for non-domestic consumers will be based on a series of fixed charging bands set for the whole country, as seen in the table below.
+TNUoS charges for non-domestic consumers will be based on a series of fixed charging bands set for the whole country.

 The largest component of Triad charges is called the Transmission Demand Residual (TDR), and this is the charge that will change from April 2023, becoming a fixed charge rather than being determined through Triads.
 Triad charges will continue to apply to the forward-looking components of TNUoS charges, which are known as the Transmission Demand Locational charges, although these represent less than 10% of the total TNUoS charge.